iwilare/dinaturality/ARTIFACT-README.md

 1. Install [Nix](https://nixos.org/download/), and enable [flakes](https://nixos.wiki/wiki/Flakes).
 Tested with Nix 2.29.0.
 2. Run `nix develop`.
 This puts you in a `bash` shell with a working Agda installation with all libraries installed.
 3. Run `nix build`.
 This `--safe`ly typechecks the entire formalization and builds browsable HTML files.
+4. The build is successful if the above command successfuly terminates.
+The formalization files can be browsed interactively in the `html/` folder, starting from the `All.agda` file.

-Using Nix ensures that all dependencies are pinned to their correct versions by `flake.lock`.
+Using Nix ensures that all dependencies are pinned by `flake.lock` to their correct versions.

 ### Option 2